neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

     info: MessageInfo,
     amount: Uint128,
 ) -> Result<Response<NeutronMsg>, ContractError> {
+    // Return the InvalidIncreaseAmount error if the user tries to increase
+    // by more than 100.
+We save this value in a well-named constant
-    if amount.gt(&MAX_INCREASE_AMOUNT) {
+    // MAX_INCREASE_AMOUNT because we are nice people. if amount.gt(&MAX_INCREASE_AMOUNT) {
         return Err(ContractError::InvalidIncreaseAmount { amount });
     }

+    // We need to increase the counter.
+Step 1: load the current value.
+    // This operation consumes gas!
     let mut counter = COUNTER.load(deps.storage)?;

-    counter += amount;
+    // Step 2: add the user value to the value loaded from the storage. counter += amount;

+    // Step 3: save the increased amount to the storage.
     COUNTER.save(deps.storage, &counter)?;

     Ok(Response::default()